The Baader Meinhof Complex

-The Baader Meinhof Complex (Der Baader Meinhof Komplex /de/) is a 2008 German drama film directed by Uli Edel.
-Written and produced by Bernd Eichinger, it stars Moritz Bleibtreu, Martina Gedeck, and Johanna Wokalek.
+The Baader Meinhof Complex (Der Baader Meinhof Komplex /de/) is a 2008 German historical thriller film directed by Uli Edel.
+Written and produced by Bernd Eichinger, it stars Moritz Bleibtreu, Martina Gedeck and Johanna Wokalek.
 The film is based on the 1985 German best selling non-fiction book of the same name by Stefan Aust.
 It retells the story of the early years of the West German far-left terrorist organisation the Rote Armee Fraktion (Red Army Fraction, or Red Army Faction, a.k.a.
 RAF) from 1967 to 1977.

 The film was nominated for Best Foreign Language Film at the 81st Academy Awards.
-It was also nominated for Best Foreign Language Film at the 66th Golden Globe Awards, and for Best Film Not in the English Language at the 62nd British Academy Film Awards.
+It was also nominated for Best Foreign Language Film at the 66th Golden Globe Awards and for Best Film Not in the English Language at the 62nd British Academy Film Awards.

 Plot

-In 1967, a visit by the Shah of Iran to West Berlin leads to a clash between the West German student movement and German police.
+In 1967, a visit by Shah Mohammad Reza Pahlavi of Iran to West Berlin leads to a clash between the West German student movement and German police.
 In the chaos, unarmed protestor Benno Ohnesorg is fatally shot by policeman Karl-Heinz Kurras, outraging the West German public, including left-wing journalist Ulrike Meinhof, who claims in a televised debate that West Germany is a fascist police state.
 Inspired by Meinhof's rhetoric, radical communists Gudrun Ensslin and Andreas Baader mastermind the Frankfurt department store firebombings of 1968.
 While covering their trial, Meinhof is moved by the radicals' commitment and befriends Ensslin during a prison interview before leaving her husband for radical-linked journalist Peter Homann.
 Left-wing activist Rudi Dutschke is injured in an assassination attempt by neo-nazi Josef Bachmann, further radicalizing the Left.

-Ensslin and Baader are released pending an appeal and recruit youths, including Astrid Proll and Peter-Jurgen Boock, to their cause.
-After spending some time abroad, Baader, Ensslin, and Proll move in with Meinhof, who begins advocating violent action but does not wish to leave her two children.
+Ensslin and Baader are released pending an appeal and recruit youths, including Astrid Proll and Peter-Jürgen Boock, to their cause.
+After spending some time abroad, Baader, Ensslin and Proll move in with Meinhof, who begins advocating violent action but does not wish to leave her two children, Regine and Bettina Röhl.
 When Baader is arrested again, Meinhof arranges an "interview" off prison grounds, which Ensslin and the others use to break him out; though the plan called for Meinhof to appear innocent and stay behind, she flees with the radicals, incriminating herself.
-Meinhof sends her children to Sicily and the group receives guerilla training from Fatah in Jordan.
-Homann, overhearing the others asking Fatah to kill him and Meinhof planning to recruit her children as suicide bombers, leaves the group and arranges for his colleague Stefan Aust to return Meinhof's children to their father.
+Meinhof sends Regine and Bettina to Sicily and the group receives guerilla training from Fatah in Jordan.
+Homann, overhearing the others asking Fatah to kill him and Meinhof planning to recruit her children as suicide bombers, leaves the group and arranges for his colleague Stefan Aust to return Meinhof's children to their father Klaus Rainer Röhl.